 California has been both a national and global leader in wind power since the introduction of wind turbines for utility-scale electricity generation.
-It continues this tradition with the country’s most aggressive Renewables Portfolio Standard, requiring that 20% of the state’s energy be provided by renewable energy resources by 2010.
+It continues this tradition with the country’s most aggressive Renewables Portfolio Standard, requiring that 33% of the state’s energy be provided by renewable energy resources by 2020 and 50% by 2030.
 Successfully achieving this goal requires in-depth understanding of current issues constraining the expansion of wind power and imminent issues that may arise without appropriate planning for the targeted penetration levels.
 CWEC has performed and participated in a variety of studies investigating such issues, including analyses of the inherent variability of wind power generation, the economics of energy storage systems, and the mechanisms driving wind plant setback and obstruction lighting requirements.
 Other research efforts include anemometer studies, performance evaluation of small wind turbines, and wind resource assessment in urban environments.
 We accomplish this work through the expertise of our in-house staff and extensive relationships with industry consultants and government lab researchers.

 Coordinate efforts to address issues and interests in California

 Effectively addressing wind power’s issues in California requires a coordinated effort tailored to our state’s specific wind resources, policies, grid, technology portfolio, and public interests.
 A broad set of parties are engaged in wind power development and research, from international companies to regional interest groups.
 They include industry, national labs, state agencies, county offices, trade organizations, private consultants, academia, and more.
 CWEC collaborates with all of these groups to ensure that the specific interests of California are met.
 Additionally, we have hosted several symposia, the California Wind Energy Collaborative Forums, to further encourage open dialogue among these parties.